junxit/us-congress-bills-115/bill.md

 It is the policy of the United States to—

 - **(1)** partner with and encourage other countries, public and private multilateral institutions, and nongovernmental and civil society organizations, including faith-based organizations and organizations representing parents and children, to support efforts to ensure that displaced children have access to safe primary and secondary education;
-- **(2)** work with donors to enhance training and capacity-building for the governments of countries hosting significant numbers of displaced people to design, implement, and monitor programs to effectively address barriers to such education;
+- **(2)** work with donors to enhance training and capacity-building for the governments of countries hosting significant numbers of displaced people to design, implement, and monitor programs to effectively address barriers to such education; and
-- **(3)** incorporate into the design and implementation of such programs measures to evaluate the impact of the programs on girls, with respect to the reduction of child marriage, gender-based violence, and severe forms of trafficking in persons (as such term is defined in section 103(9) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
-7102(9))); and
-- **(4)** coordinate with the governments of countries hosting significant numbers of displaced people to—
+- **(3)** coordinate with the governments of countries hosting significant numbers of displaced people to—
   - **(A)** promote the inclusion of displaced children into the educational systems of such countries; and
-  - **(B)** develop innovative approaches to providing safe primary and secondary educational opportunities in circumstances in which such inclusion is not possible or appropriate, such as schools that permit more children to be educated by extending the hours of schooling and expanding the number of teachers.
+  - **(B)** in circumstances in which such inclusion is difficult, develop innovative approaches to providing safe primary and secondary educational opportunities, such as encouraging schools to permit children to be educated by extending the hours of schooling or expanding the number of teachers.

 ## § 5.
 United States assistance to support educational services for displaced children